destroyer3b/8-texturing/Readme.md

-# Lab 7: Experiment with texture mapping
+# Lab 8: Bump mapping

 ## Starting point

-The main branch in this repository renders a rotating cube with each side colored a different color.

-The "texture" branch renders the same cube with each side textured with a picture of a bunny.
+The texture branch in this repository renders a rotating cube with each side textured with a picture of a bunny.
+The "bump" branch is the starting point for modifying the code to load normals from a separate texture. `git checkout bump` to see that code and instructions.

-## Modification

-Modify the texture coordinates and parameters to produce the cube "hw.mov".
-You may have to experiment to get the correct configuration.

-## Due date

-Thursday, May 4 11:59pm